About Ahead Sheep™

 Image Toolbar

-• Import Image Button: Tap to import an image from your device, up to 8K resolution.
+• Import Image Button: Tap to import an image from your device.

 • Use Camera Button: Tap to use your camera to take an image.